pinglamb/math/groups/group-actions.md

 > So for any $w \in \text{orb}(y)$, $w = g(y) = g(g_2^{-1}g_1(x)) \in \text{orb}(x)$, so $\text{orb}(y) \subseteq \text{orb}(x)$.
 > Similarily, $\text{orb}(x) \subseteq \text{orb}(y)$ so $\text{orb}(x) = \text{orb}(y)$.

+It is intuitive if we picture the orbit of $x$ as some cycle connecting $x$ with other elements that it can map to.

 > *Lemma.*{: .lem}
 > Suppose that $G$ acts on $X$ and that $g(x) = y$, where $x, y \in X$ and $g \in G$, then
 >